gaehlerm/SoftwareEngineering/README.md

 There are different definitions of the Single Responsibility Principle (SRP) [Clean Architecture].
 I don’t think the differences between them really matter.
 The highlighted version above is my personal understanding of the SRP.
 It is much more important that you get the idea behind it.

 The SRP is probably one of the most important topics in this book and in all of software development.
 It says that every piece of code should have exactly one task.
-It is the foundation to write readable code.
+It is the foundation of readable and reusable code.

-Please note that the SRP does not say that every software developer is responsible for his own piece of code.
+Please note that the SRP does not state that every software developer is responsible for his own piece of code.
+The SRP is about code fragments, not about code ownership.

 ## Do not Repeat Yourself

 // DRY does not always have to be obeyed that strictly.
 Repeat yourself until it is clear what the acronym should be.

-You should not copy paste code.
-This violates the Do not Repeat Yourself (DRY) principle [citation The pragmatic programmer], unless you immediately remove the duplication again.
-As you have duplicated code, something is not done by exactly one object but rather by two.
+You should not copy paste your own code (copying from Stackoverflow is fine though).
+This creates code duplications and violates the Do not Repeat Yourself (DRY) principle [citation The pragmatic programmer].
+And if you do, you should refactor out the duplication immediately and write it for instance into a function.
+If you have duplicated code, something is not done by one object but rather by two.
 Instead write a function and use the function from now on.
-This covers most cases violating the SRP.
+This explanation here covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
-If you have to repeat your steps there is something wrong.
+If you have to execute many steps for building your project, there is something wrong.
 Instead you should automate the whole process.
 Write scripts to build and test your project.
 [97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
 Clean them up immediately. // where did I write something similar before? -> chapter automation?

-The other cases are code that emerged as a duplication over time.
+The other case is code that emerged as a duplication over time.
 Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is re-implemented several times.
 This kind of duplication has to be refactored out relentlessly.
-This kind of duplication has the problem that it is hard to detect.
+It is very hard to detect this kind of duplication as it grows over time.
 Who knows about every piece of code in some huge program?
 And is it worth the effort to dig through the whole code base for a social security number parser rather than just writing a new one?
 Writing a new one may be faster.
 However, this comes at a cost.
-If the social security number ever changes, there will be a lot of work finding all the parsers and adapting them.
-This might be a serious source of bugs.
+If the social security number ever changes, it will be nearly impossible to find all the bits and pieces of code dealing with them.
+This might become a serious source of bugs.

-As I said, it is hard to keep track of these kind of redundancies.
+As I said, it is hard to keep track of this kind of redundancies.
 There is no easy way to prevent them.
 The only way I could think of is keeping the parts of the software small and cohesive such that it is always more or less clear where a ceartain feature has to be implemented.

 One common source of repetition are switch case or if statements.
 They looks something like this:
 ```py